scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/overview.md

 ## Debugging

-ThingsBoard provides ability to review incoming and outgoing messages for each Rule Node.
+Pacificsoft provides ability to review incoming and outgoing messages for each Rule Node.
 To enable debug, user need to ensure that "Debug mode" checkbox is selected in the main configuration window (see first image in the [Configuration](/docs/user-guide/rule-engine-2-0/overview/#configuration) section).